Michasa/blockchain-developer-bootcamp-final-project/README.md

 ### How to use

-> TESTS
+## TESTS

-> certains tests take a longer duration because they are using loops to simulate the passing of time, and so it can look like the tests have frozen.
-But be rest assured that it is working.
+Certains tests take a longer duration because they are using loops to simulate the passing of time, and so it can look like the tests have frozen.
+But be rest assured that they're working as intended...lol I hope.

-> It is advised to run tests files that have large time simulates separate to avoid this issue
+It is advised to run tests files that have large time simulates separate to avoid this issue

-> e.g. $ test test/3_Promise_Cashout.js
+> > e.g. $ test test/3_Promise_Cashout.js